 - It lists toxic air contaminants (TACs), establishes a framework for estimating risks and generally prohibits emitting TACs in a harmful amount or duration.
 (Regulations 5.01 and 5.23.)

-- It requires about 170 companies that emit the largest amounts of chemicals to determine through modeling whether they are exceeding the health risk goal for each of the targeted chemicals.
+- It requires companies that emit the largest amounts of chemicals to determine through modeling whether they are exceeding the health risk goal for each of the targeted chemicals.
 It requires companies that exceed the goal to present a plan to reduce emissions and reach the goal over the next six years.
 (Regulations 5.21, 5.20 and 5.22.)

 See Large Point Sources and the STAR Program and Technical Documents and Resources for STAR-Regulated Facilities.